puppyraeluna/blu-rae/README.md

 ## Documentation

-Blu-RAE (formerly known as RaeLuna Pack) is primarily a 64x resource pack with Enhanced Biomes, New Designed Mobs and Villagers, Helpful Redstone
-Devices, Various Block Options, and New Animated Textures.
+Blu-RAE is primarily a 64x resource pack with Enhanced Biomes, New Designed Mobs and Villagers, Helpful Redstone Devices, Various Block Options, and New Animated Textures.

 This resource pack is currently for Minecraft Java Edition version 1.19.3 and will be updated soon to 1.19.4.